 The current COVID-19 pandemic has taken a drastic toll on aviation operations in Canada and around the world.
 To mitigate some of the effects and ensure best outcomes for GA pilots, COPA has been working closely with an industry working group to advocate for what we believe are necessary programs and exemptions.
 You can read our Joint Aviation Leadership letter to P.M.
 Justin Trudeau here.
 Many such exemptions have already been put in place, the full list is available on the Transport Canada website for COVID-19 aviation updates.
 As aviation activities resume, we also recommend consulting our GA aircraft disinfecting tips when returning to flight training or aircraft renting.

 Requirements for complete propeller overhauls every 10 years are sometimes burdensome, expensive, and are we sure they measurably increase safety?
 COPA is leading the effort to allow owners of constant-speed propellers used in non-commercial, piston operations, to be exempted from the requirement to overhaul at 10 years of calendar time.
 These owners would be allowed to operate “on condition,” subject to any applicable airworthiness directives.

-While COPA’s position remains that this locating technology has a poor track record of activation in a crash to be able to broadcast its position, we are satisfied that most GA operators will have several years to comply.
+Transport Canada has proposed a mandate for all Canadian-registered aircraft to equip with 406MHz ELTs.
+COPA maintains that this antiquated technology has a poor track record of actually surviving a crash to be able to activate and broadcast its position.
 COPA favors adoption of new and emerging technologies, such as ADS-B (see below), to serve as a reliable and more effective alternative.
 COPA’s president has written several op-eds in various media on this topic.
 If your aircraft has an ADS-B Out system with antenna diversity, you can help us to gather data on the topic.
 Fill out your information here if you are equipped or share this form with someone who is.